-Each of our five Mediatheques around the UK include expertly curated collections which explore themes of British life and culture, with almost 3,000 available titles.
+Each of our four Mediatheques around the UK include expertly curated collections which explore themes of British life and culture, with almost 3,000 available titles.
 That’s not all: at our BFI Southbank Mediatheque you can now discover a further 30,000+ titles thanks to National Lottery funding, which supports our digitisation of film and TV material that’s at risk of being lost or forgotten.

 We can’t make all of these films available to watch at home due to rights restrictions, so the only way to access the full range of remarkable stories is to visit Mediatheque in person.

 From the earliest surviving TV plays broadcast live in the 1950s to pioneering documentaries.
 From long-running 1970s drama strands like Play for Today and classic episodes of cult kids’ TV series to iconic sitcoms.
 Mediatheques across the UK have something to offer viewers of all ages, so come and discover rare and cult television you can’t see anywhere else.

 Journey back to the Victorian and Edwardian eras